Jet lag: Cancer

 Research on animal models have shown that cancer growth has a potential link to chronic jet lag's effect on the circadian rhythm due to constant disruption.
 This is due to the nature of jet lag's ability to disturb molecular structures clocks and that include cells within the body.
 The circadian rhythm regulates the pace of cell processes such as decay and growth, and a disturbance towards the circadian rhythm is theorized to insight tumor growth.
-This is even of more concerned for scientist when looking at immune cells which are told to be heavily dependent on its molecular clock and now risk tumor growth and decrease functionality due to chronic jet lag.
+This is of even more concern for scientists when looking at immune cells which are told to be heavily dependent on its molecular clock and now risk tumor growth and decrease functionality due to chronic jet lag.

 Chronic inflammation

 Recent studies have demonstrated the delicate balance that circadian rhythm provides towards gut-microbiome.
 Chronic circadian rhythm disruption introduces a variety of disturbances within the gut that can potentially cause a multitude of issues such as inflammation.
-This is due to, what researchers call, a misalignment of regulatory clocks that control metabolic processes that spike insulin levels when there's an irregular timing of food intake causing inflammation.
-Researchers have longed believed in the correlation of proper circadian balance, the disruption of the balance and its side effects, and metabolism though more research is needed to understand underlying mechanisms.
+This is due to what researchers call a misalignment of regulatory clocks that control metabolic processes that spike insulin levels when there's an irregular timing of food intake causing inflammation.
+Researchers have long believed in the correlation of proper circadian balance, the disruption of the balance and its side effects, and metabolism, though more research is needed to understand underlying mechanisms.